15 Useful Digital Marketing Books Every Marketer Should Read

 Of course, they can generate sales from uninformed subscribers, but the moment these people find out the real truth, they might unsubscribe, or spread negative reviews about the marketer.

 Although this section isn’t about Pat, but do you see his thinking pattern – how, that his tactics depends on validating your idea first.
 Thus, you’ll know when to quit or stick to that idea.
+Check out his book and follow Seth on social media.

 14. Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business